epomatti/cbpq-firebase/README.md

 ## Running the code

 1. `npm i -g firebase-tools`
-2. Run `npm install`on functions directory
+2. Run `npm install` in functions directory
 3. `firebase serve --only functions,hosting`

+Depending of your firebase-tools version you'll need to run `npm install --save-dev firebase-functions-test` in your functions directory.

 ## New Firebase project